New: Fitbit support added, app approved by Fitbit (see Fitbit Section and Fitbit App Store)

 Account restore page can be reached by tapping restore button (second from the right) on Accounts page.

 Pic 6.
-Restore and Backup
+Backup and Restore

 By default, restore logic will use an encrypted backup and password will be required to decrypt the accounts and to verify a signature created by a backup.
 You can use plain unencrypted backup by checking “Don’t use encryption” switch, but that option is strongly discouraged.
 If you want your app to remember the password, use “Remember password” switch.